-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-19 or FYE 6-20.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.

-63. Admission to Places of Amusement at Camp and Retreat Facilities
+64. Admissions to Places of Amusement at Camp and Retreat Facilities

 This provision excludes from the tax certain room rentals at camp and retreat facilities owned and operated by nonprofit organizations exempt from federal income tax under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(3) of the Internal Revenue Code.
 The qualifying room rentals must be associated with the attendance of a function devoted to the nonprofit organization's purposes.
 Room rentals to persons merely purchasing lodging at the facility do not qualify for the exclusion.